Rupakshi1999/fashion/README.md

 #### Login User

-- Validate - email, password - in controller
+- Validate - email, password
 - If email or password is missing, throw BadRequestError
-- Find User
-- Compare Passwords
 - If no user or password does not match, throw UnauthenticatedError
 - If correct, generate Token
 - Send Response with Token